 The paper is structured as follows.
 Section \ref{S2} presents the general setting and introduces the main no-arbitrage conditions which shall be studied in the following.
 Section \ref{S3}, \ref{S4} and \ref{S5} discuss the NIP, NSA and NA1 conditions, respectively.
-Section \ref{S6} deals with the classical NA and NFLVR conditions and discusses the relations with the previous no-arbitrage conditions.
+Section \ref{S6} deals with the classical NFLVR condition and discusses its relations with the previous no-arbitrage conditions.
 Section \ref{examples} illustrates the implications \eqref{impl} by means of several examples.
 Finally, Section \ref{S7} concludes by summarising the different no-arbitrage conditions studied in the present paper and commenting on their economic implications.